smruti030/Dice_game/README.md

 # Dice_game
-We will be building a Dice Game Project using HTML, CSS, and JavaScript.
-The Dice Game is based on a two-player.
-Both players roll the dice and the player who gets the highest phase value will win the game.
+We’ve built a Dice Game using HTML, CSS, and JavaScript.
+This is a simple two-player game where both players roll a dice, and the player with the highest dice value wins.
+The project is fully functional and can be viewed live via GitHub Pages.

+Feel free to explore the code or play the game at: [GitHub Pages link].